-Like, Jojo Siwa, we're gonna change your image.
+Teylor: Like, "There was a lot of cruelty thrown your way."
+Like, "Jojo Siwa, we're gonna change your image.
 It's gonna be really cringe and people are gonna make fun of you, and then a lot of people are gonna feel bad about it, and then you're gonna have success.

-We're gonna-we're gonna-cringe is very popular.
-That gets things reposted, so that'll get you out there, and this is gonna ultimately make the algorithm work in your favor.
+We're gonna- we're gonna- Cringe is very popular, that gets things reposted, so that'll get you out there, and this is gonna ultimately make the algorithm work in your favor."
 Like, I think it's a mastermind thing going on.

 Sydnee: That would make sense.
-'Cause it is weird that she reinvented her look to look like KISS, but has not said "I wanted to look like KISS" when she very clearly looks like KISS. [laughs quietly]
+'Cause it is weird that she reinvented her look to look like KISS, but has not said, "I wanted to look like KISS," when she very clearly looks like KISS. [chuckles]

-Rileigh: And also she didn't-she didn't reinvent her look by saying, like, "I'm gonna... write some new music or, like, design a new look that feels more me."

-She just, like, bought songs from other people that other people had written.
+Rileigh: And also she didn't reinvent her look by saying like, "I'm gonna... write some new music or like design a new look that feels more me."
+She just like bought songs from other people that other people had written.